Working in social care

 Working in social care means supporting people with their non-clinical needs, although there is an important crossover between working in health and working in social care.

-1.48 million people currently work in the social care sector.
-Because of the increasing number of disabled younger adults living longer and the growing number of older people needing care, adult social care is growing and the sector needs at least another half a million jobs, and people to do them, by 2030.
+1.54 million people currently work in the social care sector.
+Because of the increasing number of disabled younger adults living longer and the growing number of older people needing care, adult social care is growing and the sector needs another half a million jobs, and people to do them, by 2035.

 You could help people in their own homes, in residential homes or in a number of other places such as day centres or supported housing.

 Many staff now work in roles that cover both health and social care, and the values and qualities needed are very similar.

 The Government has set out the need for the health and social care sectors to develop new integrated care models to promote health and wellbeing and provide care.
 In the future, this could mean your career crossing both sectors in new and exciting roles.